DomIRC/domirc.github.io/registration/index.markdown

 > As their official acronym is `BFNT`, they have been able to register the `#bfnt` channel.

 Please note that those channels require a manual approval by the network staff, who will approve them at their sole discretion.
-Once you have a **group channel** registered to your name, you may register any additionnal channel whose name begins with the primary channel name's followed by a dash (*e.g.* #group-dev) without any other verification.
+Once you have a **group channel** registered to your name, you may register any additionnal channel whose name begins with the primary channel name's followed by a dash (*e.g.* #group-dev), the network staff will quickly approve it.

 ### Topical channels
-Any channel whose name begins by *at least* two sharp (*e.g.* ##channel) may be registered without any restriction.
+Any channel whose name begins by *at least* two sharp (*e.g.* ##channel) can be registered without any restriction.

 ### How to register